Associate Professor, Department Chair

 About Dr. Santo

-Director of the Graduate Program in City & Regional Planning
+Chair of the Department of City & Regional Planning

 - B.A., Washington and Lee University